-O Number of Samples Taken and Submitted to the Laboratory for Analysis
+Number of Samples Taken and Submitted to the Laboratory for Analysis

-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

-Measure Baseline Value: 1473 Date: 12/31/2006 Measure Baseline Description: In 2006, there were 1,473 samples taken and tested.

-Measure Target Description: Increase the number of samples tested to 1,600 by the end of 2009.
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up Frequency Comment: Calendar year Measure Baseline Value: 1186 Date: 12/31/2003 Measure Baseline Description: In 2003, there were 1,186 samples taken and tested.
+Measure Target Value: 1400 Date: 12/31/2011 Measure Target Description: Increase the number of samples tested to 1.600 by the end of 2009.